antonis273/These_are_some_good_links/README.md

 _I like to imagine this repo as an online bookmarks manager_

 # Web Development
-and how to learn it

 * The Odin Project (https://www.theodinproject.com/)

 Free top quality lessons that are supported by a passionate open source community.

-# Career decisions
+# Career decisions & Social impact
-and contributing meaningfuly to a weird world (and why WebDev is useful)

 * 80.000 Hours (https://www.80000hours.org)